enkryptcom/enkrypt-extension-tester/README.md

 3. Run `yarn install` to install Node packages

+4. Run `yarn build` to create the build

-4. Run `yarn serve`
+5. Run `yarn serve`

-5. App should be running on `https://localhost:8080`
+6. App should be running on `https://localhost:8080`

+---

+## Deploying

+After making a change, please commit the new `/dist` directory and run `yarn deploy` in the package root directory to publish new changes.

 ---
 Special thanks to [MetaMask](https://github.com/MetaMask/test-dapp) for providing the some of the code base.